ARM-software/CMSIS-DSP/Documentation/Doxygen/src/mainpage.md

 As consequence, the small differences that may exists between the different architecture implementations should be too small to have any practical consequences.

-Also, when targetting Helium or Neon, some functions have  different APIs.
+Also, when targeting Helium or Neon, some functions have  different APIs.

 ### Different API for Helium
 * Biquad F32 and F16 : A different init function must be used